-Preliminary Education Specialist Teaching Credential (Special Education) in Mild-Moderate Disabilities
+Preliminary Education Specialist Teaching Credential (Special Education Credential) in Mild-Moderate Disabilities

-Successful completion of the program results in a Preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC) that must be elevated to a Clear Credential within five years, as well as the following learning outcomes for the educators we prepare:
+Successful completion of the program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC).
+The Preliminary Education Specialist Instruction Credential is valid for 5 years, after which it must be elevated to a Clear Credential.
+Upon completion of this California teaching credential program, students should be able to meet the following learning outcomes:

 - Make subject matter comprehensible to all students